Patten & Patten Inc. TN Trims Stock Position in General Motors (NYSE:GM)

 Analyst Upgrades and Downgrades

 GM has been the topic of a number of recent research reports.
+UBS Group reduced their price objective on General Motors from $44.00 to $43.00 and set a “buy” rating on the stock in a research note on Tuesday, October 10th.
 Wells Fargo & Company boosted their price objective on General Motors from $25.00 to $27.00 and gave the stock an “underweight” rating in a research note on Thursday, November 30th.
-Benchmark reiterated a “buy” rating and issued a $60.00 price target on shares of General Motors in a research note on Wednesday, October 25th.
 TheStreet cut General Motors from a “b-” rating to a “c+” rating in a research note on Tuesday, October 3rd.
-StockNews.com assumed coverage on General Motors in a research note on Thursday, October 5th.
-They issued a “hold” rating on the stock.
-Finally, HSBC assumed coverage on General Motors in a research note on Monday, December 4th.
-They issued a “buy” rating and a $41.30 price target on the stock.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating, thirteen have issued a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $49.79.
+Wolfe Research upgraded General Motors from a “peer perform” rating to an “outperform” rating and set a $42.00 price target on the stock in a research note on Thursday, January 4th.
+Finally, Barclays upgraded General Motors from an “equal weight” rating to an “overweight” rating and set a $37.00 price target on the stock in a research note on Wednesday, November 1st.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating, thirteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $49.79.

 General Motors Stock Performance